 Cricket: England's Stokes Out Of 4th Day Against Pakistan

-There remains a possibility that Stokes could play on Tuesday, if the match goes into a fifth day, but his injury looked a serious one.
 Off-spinner Moeen Ali, completing the over, was then hit for six by Mohammad Hafeez.
 Two balls later Ali bowled a no-ball full toss that sailed above Hafeez's head.
-A second full toss above waist-high would see Ali barred from bowling in the rest of the innings and, with Stokes injured, leave England down to just three frontline bowlers.
+A second full toss above waist-high could see Ali barred from bowling in the rest of the innings and, with Stokes injured, leave England down to just three frontline bowlers.
+Ali, however, recovered from his latest 'moonball' incident by dismissing both Hafeez and Younis to leave Pakistan 102 for four.
 England, 1-0 down in the four-match series, left Pakistan with a huge 565 for victory after Cook declared the hosts' second innings on 173 in Monday's morning session.
 The third Test at Edgbaston starts on August 3.